spendierk/UCCS-TKET-workshop-2022/README.md

 To run the Jupyter notebooks, refer to the following: https://jupyter.org/.
 In case you don't have access to Python or a Jupyter Notebook yet, I suggest you install Anaconda: https://www.anaconda.com/products/distribution

+There is currently an implementation of TKET available in the form of the `pytket` python package that is installed by running

+`pip install pytket`

+Additional extension modules are available for interfacing pytket with several quantum software packages, including: Qiskit, Cirq, PennyLane, pyQuil, and others.

+`pip install pytket-qiskit`

+`pip install pytket-pennylane`

+Documentation and examples are available → https://github.com/CQCL/pytket-extensions.

 ## Workshop Contents

 ### Day 1 (Tues Nov 1, 2022): Quantum circuit construction and running on classical backends